 Banana bread, miso ice cream, toasted rice, yoghurt caramel

 Wellcome Collection, London

 As part of the current Wellcome exhibition,

-Electricity: The spark of life, we shall be cooking a dinner inspired by the use of artificial refrigeration, from the global cold chain to the introduction of domestic fridges, and how they will shape our future.
-Based on the research of historian Helen Peavitt, whose book Refrigerator: The Story of Cool in the Kitchen is released later this year, we have devised a menu which explores the ways in which the cold cycle can affect ingredients, inform techniques and have impact on our use of energy.
+Electricity: The spark of life, we presented a dinner inspired by the use of artificial refrigeration, from the global cold chain to the introduction of domestic fridges, and how they will shape our future.
+Based on the research of historian Helen Peavitt, whose book Refrigerator: The Story of Cool in the Kitchen is released later this year, we devised a menu which explores the ways in which the cold cycle can affect ingredients, inform techniques and have impact on our use of energy.

-There will be five courses, beginning with ingredients that have never been refrigerated, followed by dishes which avoid or rely on refrigeration to increasing degrees.
+The meal featured five courses, beginning with ingredients that have never been refrigerated, followed by dishes which avoid or rely on refrigeration to increasing degrees.